 Certain estimates predict that more than half the states in the US will offer legal sports betting in some form by the end of next year.
 The lure of added tax dollars to address budgetary shortfalls is far too tempting for cash-strapped states.

-New Jersey just posted a record sports betting handle of $668 million for the month of August.
+New Jersey sportsbooks just posted a record sports betting handle of $668 million for the month of August.
 This is the biggest handle ever for a single month.
-It broke Nevada’s record for November of last year.
+It broke the Nevada sportsbook’s record for November of last year.

 GAN Limited (NASDAQ: GAN) and Flutter Entertainment (Pink: PDYPY) were two gaming companies mentioned by name.